beeware/Python-Apple-support/README.rst

-Makefile glue for Python for iOS, tvOS and watchOS.

-Useful targets:

-* all                           - build all
-* all-iOS			- build everything for iOS
-* all-tvOS			- build everything for tvOS
-* all-watchOS			- build everything for watchOS
-* OpenSSL.framework-iOS	        - build OpenSSL.framework for iOS
-* OpenSSL.framework-tvOS	- build OpenSSL.framework for tvOS
-* OpenSSL.framework-watchOS	- build OpenSSL.framework for watchOS
-* Python.framework-iOS	        - build Python.framework for iOS
-* Python.framework-tvOS	        - build Python.framework for tvOS
-* Python.framework-watchOS	- build Python.framework for watchOS
-* Python-host			- build host python

 Python iOS Support
 ==================

-This is a meta-package for building a version of Python that can be embedded into an iOS project.
+This is a meta-package for building a version of Python that can be embedded into an iOS, tvOS or watchOS project.

 It works by downloading, patching, and building a fat binary OpenSSL and Python, and packaging them both in iOS Framework format.

-The binaries support the ``$(ARCHS_STANDARD)`` set - that is, armv7 and arm64.
+The binaries support the ``$(ARCHS_STANDARD)`` set - that is, armv7 and arm64 for iOS devices, arm64 for appleTV devices, and armv7k for watchOS.
 This should enable the code to run on:

 * iPhone
     - iPhone 4s
     - iPhone 5
+    - iPhone 5c
     - iPhone 5s
     - iPhone 6
     - iPhone 6 Plus
+    - iPhone 6s
+    - iPhone 6s Plus
+* iPad Pro
 * iPad
     - iPad 2
     - iPad (3rd gen)
     - iPad (4th gen)
     - iPad Air
+    - iPad Air 2
     - iPad retina
+    - iPad Pro
 * iPad Mini
     - iPad Mini (1st gen)
+    - iPad Mini 2
+    - iPad Mini 3
-    - iPad Mini (2nd gen)
+    - iPad Mini 4
 * iPod Touch
     - iPod Touch (4th gen)
     - iPod Touch (5th gen)
+    - iPod Touch (6th gen)
+* Apple TV
+    - 4th gen
+* Apple Watch

 This repository branch builds a packaged version of **Python 3.4.2**.
 Other Python versions are available by cloning other branches of the main